iblind/notes-ubiq/kbai.md

 ## Knowledge representations (KR)
 What are these?

-1. In each KR, there is a language.
+1. In each KR, there is a *language*.
 That language has a vocabulary.
-2. In addition, each KR has content — some knowledge.
+2. In addition, each KR has *content* — some knowledge.

 e.g., consider Newton's second law of motion: